rkmehedi/Project-Next/README.md

 * **UI Feedback**: [React Toastify](https://fkhadra.github.io/react-toastify/)
 * **Icons**: [Lucide React](https://lucide.dev/)

+## Application Routes

+### Pages

+* `/` - The main landing page featuring a hero section and product highlights.
+* `/products` - Displays a grid of all available products fetched from the database.
+* `/products/[id]` - A dynamic route that shows the detailed information for a single product.
+* `/dashboard/add-product` - A protected route, accessible only to logged-in users, for adding new products to the store.

+### API Routes

+* `/api/auth/[...nextauth]` - Handles all NextAuth.js authentication logic (signin, signout, callbacks, session management).
+* `/api/products` - The primary endpoint for products.
+Handles `GET` requests to fetch all products (with an optional `limit` parameter) and `POST` requests to create a new product.
+* `/api/products/[id]` - A dynamic API route that handles `GET` requests to fetch a single product by its unique `_id`.

 ## Getting Started

 Follow these instructions to get a local copy of the project up and running.